 Please seek these goals when you have a discussion.

 - Win the other person.
 The aim is not abstract but human: it is not to prove one belief superior to another belief, but to help both you and the other person grow in your understanding of the subject matter.

 - Achieve understanding.
 What does the other person believe, and why?
 Before everything else, if you have clarified and deepened your understanding of the other person and their beliefs, you have achieved something worthwhile.

 - Reach agreement.
 The aim is not to defeat the other person, but for the two of you to to reach a place of agreement where possible.

 - Clarify the content.
 If you cannot reach agreement on everything – which is probably unlikely – then seek to identify where you do agree, or come to agreement.
 Identify where you still disagree, and why.
 If the area of disagreement becomes smaller, it becomes more manageable and easier to address in the future.

-- Help the other people.
-Remember that other people will be listening to the discussion, so please seek to help them benefit from the encounter as well.
+- Help the silent participants.
+Remember that other people will be listening to the discussion, so please make an effort to help them benefit from the encounter as well.